Pub and Club Guides

 An important part of the local community since the 17th century, with a well-preserved courtroom upstairs which held its last trial in 1839 and is now used for functions, this grade 2 listed pub has several cosy areas including a separate snug.
 Extensive, tasteful refurbishment has provided a welcoming, cosy atmosphere.
 Guest beers from various breweries change frequently, also usually at least one real cider on handpull.
 Motown on 1st friday of alternate months.
 No food at present.
 CAMRA members Discount daily excluding Monday which is Ale Club day.

 100 Huddersfield Road

 Under NEW Management - Reopening May 21st 2021 Traditional style open plan main road free house inn with respectable atmosphere.
 Good quality and value Sunday lunches.
 November 2019 new tenant.
 Quiz night Wednesdays, free pool Thursdays.
 Well-behaved children welcome before 6pm.

 - Horse & Jockey

 97 Low Lane

 A country-style pub first licensed in the 1750s, which lies west of the village centre.
 The open-plan bar divided into four areas has half-panelled walls and beamed ceilings.
 Photos show it as once a Kirkstall Brewery house.
-Darts, dominoes and pool are played (Wednesday free pool all day), on Thursdays 9pm there is a music & knowledge quiz.
-Guest beers come mainly from independent breweries.
+Darts, dominoes and pool are played (Wednesday free pool all day), on Thursdays 9pm there is a music & knowledge quiz, Friday 8pm karaoke, Saturday DJ & karaoke from 8pm.
 Outside is a patio with a flower display which has won it the Birstall in Bloom award for several years.
 Last admission 11pm.
-30p/pint CAMRA discount except on John Smith's.
-The seven pumps usually include a real cider.
+30p/pint CAMRA under review.

 - Irish Democratic Leage Club